alexgurr/react-coding-challenges/README.md

 I have completed all the coding challenges to a high standard.
 Get invited to the solutions repository at www.solutions.alexgurr.com/.

 ### Why are the solutions invite only?
 People use these challenges for interviews.
 By putting the solutions behind a collaboration wall/invite-only repository we can discourage candidates from simply looking up the solutions.
+We track current/past collaborators, meaning if you want to check if a potential candidate had access/looked at the solutions you can get in touch and find out.

 &nbsp;
 # Why does it take so long for updates/new challenges?